quynhluu130502/KhoaLuan/README.md

 - On the server, use the command "npm run dev."
 - With the client, use the command "ng serve --o."

 Note: I do not push the.env from the server folder to Github, and you must have mkcrt to generate a certificate for the HTTPS connection on the server.
-Contact me at ***quynhluu1305@gmail.com*** for more instructions.
+Contact me at viethungitmi@gmail.com if you want for more instructions.

 # KhoaLuan